appscode/blog/content/post/deploy-elasticsearch-in-gke/index.md

 > You can see the database has been restored.
 The recovery of Elasticsearch has been successful.
 If you faced any difficulties in the recovery process, you can reach out to us through [EMAIL](mailto:support@appscode.com?subject=Stash%20Recovery%20Failed%20in%20GKE).

-We have made an in depth tutorial on OpenSearch OpsRequests - Day 2 Lifecycle Management for OpenSearch Cluster Using KubeDB.
+We have made a tutorial on Provision Elasticsearch Multi-node Combined cluster and Topology Cluster using KubeDB.
 You can have a look into the video below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/gSoWaVV4iQo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/O42Pvf2NuCo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Support